 The 2010 BGS/DECC Shale Gas report (published in 2012) identified significant potential areas in northern England, including Widmerpool Gulf near Nottingham and a large area centred on the Elswick Gasfield, near Blackpool.

 The recently published UK data and analysis for shale gas prospectivity covers work up to March 2009 and identifies high prospect areas.

 Ongoing BGS research work is focused in three main areas:

-The BGS has carried out a basic geological study of shale gas basins thorugh the use of conventional oil and gas well data to identify potential targets; for example:
+The BGS has carried out a basic geological study of shale gas basins through the use of conventional oil and gas well data to identify potential targets; for example: